I3MC-eu/NP13CL_to_M42/README.md

 Overview

-The adapter includes three 3D-printed parts:
+The M42 adapter includes three 3D-printed parts:
--Sleeve covers the inner workings of the lens and provides a clean outer finish.
--Flange adapter converts the original NEX-style flange to a 56 mm recessed mount.
+-Sleeve covers the inner workings of the lens and provides a clean outer finish. (same for both variants) -Flange adapter converts the original NEX-style flange to a 56 mm recessed mount.
 -56 mm disk to M42 – provides the threaded connection for the helicoid or any M42-compatible mount.
+All parts are designed to print easily without supports.

+The Sony E-mount adapter includes three 3D-printed parts:
+-Sleeve covers the inner workings of the lens and provides a clean outer finish. (same for both variants) -Flange adapter converts the original NEX-style flange to a  mm recessed mount.
+- mm disk to Sony E-Mount – This is NOT my work you can find it on https://www.printables.com/model/143762-sony-efe-lens-mount made by @thenickdude (thanks!)
 All parts are designed to print easily without supports.

 Printing